 Lay a Solid Foundation for Grad School

-If you want to go on for advanced study, Nebraska's academic environment can challenge you to stretch your strengths and help you develop the skills you need to get in.
+If you're interested in advanced study, Nebraska's academic environment can challenge you to stretch your strengths and help you develop the skills you need to get in.
 Through our undergraduate research program, UCARE, you'll have the chance to work 1-to-1 with a faculty member in your academic program to conduct cutting-edge research.
 Our Explore Center and Career Services will support you through entrance exams and interviews, so you'll feel prepared to make it into your program of choice.

 Get to Know Your Faculty